myTerminal/forge/README.md

 [![License](https://img.shields.io/github/license/myTerminal/forge.svg)](https://opensource.org/licenses/MIT)

-Quickly create your daily-driver workstation setup
+Quickly create your daily-driver workstation setup from a simple-to-read configuration file

 ## What is it?